20 Kitchen Science Hacks That Actually Work

 Mali Maeder by Pexels

-Everyone cries when chopping an onion because it releases sulfur compounds, which irritates your eyes.
-To avoid that, you could freeze the onion briefly to slow down the enzyme reaction.
-You could also dipping it in vinegar that neutralizes the sulfur compounds.
+Everyone cries when chopping an onion because it releases sulfur compounds that irritate your eyes.
+To avoid that, briefly freeze the onion to slow down the enzyme reaction.
+You could also dip it in vinegar, which neutralizes the sulfur compounds.

 8. Revive Stale Bread with Moisture and Heat